ka9q/ka9q-radio/README.md

 The core components in *ka9q-radio* run as Linux 'daemons' (background programs) with little (or no) user interaction.
-Turnkey systems can be configured to, e.g., demodulate and record every FM channel on a band, or decode and relay digital messages (e.g., APRS, WSPR, Horus 4FSK, radiosondes).
+Turnkey systems can be configured to, e.g., demodulate and record every FM channel on a band, or decode, log and/or relay digital messages (e.g., APRS, FT-8, WSPR, Horus 4FSK, radiosondes).
 These programs are automatically launched by the (new) Linux standard system manager program *systemd*.

 The core component is the *radiod* daemon.
-It reads an A/D stream from a front end and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.
+It reads an A/D stream directly from a front end and executes a configured set of digital downconverters and simple demodulators for various linear and FM modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.

-Previous versions of ka9q-radio had separate programs (e.g., *airspyd*) for talking to several makes of SDR front end hardware and generated an I/Q input stream for *radiod*.
-Because of performance problems, configuration complexity and general lack of utility these separate programs have been obsoleted and the front end drivers built directly into *radiod*.
+Previous versions of ka9q-radio had separate programs (e.g., *airspyd*) for talking to several makes of SDR front end hardware and generated an I/Q multicast stream for *radiod*.
+Because of performance problems, code and configuration complexity and general lack of utility these separate programs have been obsoleted and the front end drivers built directly into *radiod*.
 Support is currently provided for generic RTL-SDR dongles, the Airspy R2, Airspy HF+, AMSAT UK Funcube Pro+ and RX-888 Mk II.
 Support will be forthcoming for the SDRPlay and the HackRF (receive only).

 Two very rudimentary programs are provided for interactive use;
 *monitor* listens to one or more demodulated audio streams and